 The country currently has no major disputes with foreign powers, officially, though the secret of their aether production as well as concern over the military capabilities of the country may see that change in the future.

 Manner of Rule: Hereditary monarchy, with full power.
-Parliament acts as advisers to the King and process his laws, but the monarch himself holds ultimate power over the articles put forward and enforced.
+Parliament acts as advisers to the King and processes his laws, but the monarch himself holds ultimate power over the articles put forward and enforced.

 The capital city boasts three major hospitals, while most other towns have at least one.
 Outlying villages often rely on local wise women as much as the periodic visits of trained doctors.